-Each of the programs is meant for senior executives, with 12+ years of experience behind them. already have MBA degrees and are pursuing a ‘second MBA‘ through the Sloan program, so to say.
+Each of the programs is meant for senior executives, with 12+ years of experience behind them. already have executive MBA degrees and are pursuing a ‘second MBA‘ through the Sloan program, so to say.

 Each Sloan program emphasizes leadership and strategy, as executives at that level of experience have reached a position in their careers where both domains impact them significantly.

 Each Sloan program is 12-14 months long, and each is offered by a top school.
 While these similarities exist, the Sloan Fellows programs also differ from school to school.
 Not all Sloan applicants need to take the GMAT.